 It’s always better to prevent pain if possible, but we know that even when we do our best, sometimes health issues and conditions that cause clitoral pain can still arise.
 A good start is booking an appointment to see Dr. Bahlani.
 At home, we suggest cleaning your vulva regularly and becoming familiar with your pelvic region.
 Dr. Bahlani can provide ways to modify your sexual health choices or help you reassess your overall health and well-being.

 Dr. Bahlani is Here to Help

 Pelvic Pain Doc is all about open, honest conversations about pelvic pain.
 Our approach is a holistic, compassionate one and our ultimate goal is to help you spend less time in pain — so you can live your fullest life.
-If you’re experiencing clitoral or pelvic pain, we invite you to book a virtual consultation or in-person appointment at our Roslyn or Manhattan office today.
+If you’re experiencing clitoral or pelvic pain, we invite you to book a virtual consultation or in-person appointment at our Manhattan office today.